rvrita/udacity-algorithms/README.md

 **Time complexity:** O(n)

-**Space complexity:** O(1) we use a constant amount of extra space to store the pointers and swap numbers.
+**Space complexity:** O(n) space complexity is determined by input size.
+Auxiliary space is O(1) because we use a constant amount of extra space to store the pointers and swap numbers.

 ### Problem 5: Autocomplete with Tries